Guitar Finger Exercises for Strength, Flexibility, and Independence

 For any guitar exercise, use good form and positioning.
 This will keep your fingers safe, and make the exercises more effective and beneficial.
 Make sure you know how to hold a guitar and practice with attention and focus.

 Below you’ll find 12 guitar exercises to help you develop your left and right hands.
-Watch each video to see if it sparks your interest.
+Take a look at each video to see if it sparks your interest.
 Enjoy!

 1. First Guitar Exercise for Beginners

-Here is a wonderful exercise to get your fingers moving and learning the guitar.
+Here is a wonderful exercise to get your fingers moving and allows you to work your way around the guitar.
 It’s simple enough to memorize quickly.
 And gives you just enough challenge to build your skills.
 Expect improved control and dexterity in a short time with this routine.

 We can call this exercise “1234’s” for the sake of simplicity.
 You can use any right-hand finger to play the notes.
 Or you can just press the strings with the left and omit the right.
 This makes for quiet but productive guitar practice.